 The word contingent or contingency means “possible, but not certain to occur”.
-Contingent assets as those assets which may or may not become a reality for a business depending on the outcome of a future event.
-Existence of this kind of asset is completely dependent on the occurrence of a probable event in future.
+Contingent assets are those assets which may or may not become a reality for a business depending on the outcome of a future event.
+The existence of this kind of asset is completely dependent on the occurrence of a probable event in future.
 It is a potential asset but there is no surety.

-A contingent asset may be disclosed as a foot note to the balance sheet, These are not recognized in financial statements since this may result in the recognition of income that may never be realized.
-Unlike contingent liabilities, contingent assets are not recorded even if it is probable and the amount of gain can be estimated.
+A contingent asset may be disclosed as a footnote to the balance sheet, These are not recognized in financial statements since this may result in recognition of income that may never be realized.
+Unlike contingent liabilities, contingent assets are not recorded even if they are probable and the amount of gain can be estimated.

-Now, there is a catch! a contingent asset where an inflow of economic benefits is certain & sure or in other words virtually certain such as a settled lawsuit (where benefit is sure to be received) may be disclosed & recorded in the period when the change actually occurs.
+The only exception to recording a contingent asset is where an inflow of economic benefits is sure or in other words virtually certain such as a settled lawsuit (where the benefit is sure to be received) may be disclosed & recorded in the period when the change actually occurs.